mavlink/qgc-user-guide/en/FlyView/FlyView.md

 ### Record Video

-If supported by the camera, *QGroundControl* can start and stop video recording on the camera itself, or it can record and save the video stream locally.
+If supported by the camera and vehicle, *QGroundControl* can start and stop video recording on the camera itself. *QGroundControl* can also record the video stream and save it locally.

 > **Tip** Video stored on the camera may be of much higher quality, but it is likely that your ground station will have a much larger recording capacity.